Kotlin/dokka/README.md

         // Emit warnings about not documented members.
 Applies globally, also can be overridden by packageOptions reportUndocumented = true

-        skipEmptyPackages = true // Do not create index pages for empty packages
+        // Do not create index pages for empty packages skipEmptyPackages = true

-        targets = ["JVM"] // See platforms section of documentation
+        // See the "Platforms" section of this readme targets = ["JVM"]

-        platform = "JVM" // Platform used for code analysis
+        // Platform used for code analysis.
+See the "Platforms" section of this readme platform = "JVM"

-        // Manual adding files to classpath
+        // Property used for manual addition of files to the classpath
-        // This property not overrides classpath collected from kotlinTasks but appends to it classpath = [new File("$buildDir/other.jar")]
+        // This property does not override the classpath collected automatically but appends to it classpath = [new File("$buildDir/other.jar")]

-        // By default, sourceRoots is taken from kotlinTasks, following roots will be appended to it
+        // By default, sourceRoots are taken from Kotlin Plugin, subProjects and kotlinTasks, following roots will be appended to them sourceRoots = [files('src/main/kotlin')]
-        // Short form sourceRoots
-        sourceDirs = files('src/main/kotlin')

         // List of files with module and package documentation
         // https://kotlinlang.org/docs/reference/kotlin-doc.html#module-and-package-documentation
         includes = ['packages.md', 'extra.md']

-        // The list of files or directories containing sample code (referenced with @sample tags) samples = ['samples/basic.kt', 'samples/advanced.kt']
+        // List of files or directories containing sample code (referenced with @sample tags) samples = ['samples/basic.kt', 'samples/advanced.kt']

-        // By default, sourceRoots is taken from kotlinTasks, following roots will be appended to it
+        // By default, sourceRoots are taken from Kotlin Plugin, subProjects and kotlinTasks, following roots will be appended to them
         // Full form sourceRoot declaration
         // Repeat for multiple sourceRoots
         sourceRoot {
-            // Path to source root
+            // Path to a source root
             path = "src"
         }